xataio/client-ts/README.md

 The Xata SDK to create/read/update/delete records follows the repository pattern.
 Each table will have a repository object available at `xata.db.[table-name]`.

 For example if you have a `users` table there'll be a repository at `xata.db.users`.
-If you're using the schema-less client, you can also use the `xata.db.[table-name]` syntax to access the repository but without typescript auto-completion.
+If you're using the schema-less client, you can also use the `xata.db.[table-name]` syntax to access the repository but without TypeScript auto-completion.

 **Creating objects**